 In order for praise to become empowering, we can cultivate a growth mindset by reinforcing effort and behavior with careful thought.
 Strategies include:

 - Observing your child and pausing to think before commenting.
-Even if you are proud of your child, if he or she is focused and not seeking your attention, talking can disrupt our child’s momentum.
+Even if you are proud of your child, if he or she is focused and not seeking your attention, talking can disrupt your child’s concentration and momentum.

 - Connecting behavior to outcomes.
 Note how certain actions have positive and negative consequences.